-Again, most people I talk to don’t backup their documents and data even though it’s so easy.
+Again, most people I talk to don’t back up their documents and data even though it’s so easy.

-Firstly, Dropbox, Google Drive and Onedrive does not count as a backup.
+Firstly, Dropbox, Google Drive and Onedrive do not count as a backup.
 Yes, they might mean you can quickly get access to your data if you lost or damaged your computer, but it’s not really a proper backup (as the story illustrates).

 If you're on a Mac, you can use Time Machine to backup your documents and photos to an external hard drive.
 And if you’re on a PC, after a quick Google search I found Zinstall which does the same thing.

 As well as Time Machine, I also use Backblaze (affiliate link) as a secondary backup.
 Backblaze encrypts and copies my documents and data to their secure backup facilities.
-If you ever lose my computer, Backblaze will send you a hard drive with a clone of your computers drive on it.
+If you ever lose my computer, Backblaze will send you a hard drive with a clone of your computer drive on it.

 You can lose access to your accounts.
 Hard drives can break.
 This is why it’s so important to have multiple backups of your data.